Understanding Arterial Ulcer Wound Care in New York City

 Venous Leg Ulcers

 Painful, slow-healing wounds caused by poor vein circulation.
-We provide consistent compression therapy and expert wound management where it’s needed most.
+Our network offers consistent compression therapy and expert wound management to help you heal effectively.

 Pressure Ulcers